Skip to main content

 CALL mysql.mnms_set_configuration('log_output', 'TABLE');

-2. Query slow queries.
+2. Retrieve slow queries:

 SELECT * FROM mysql.slow_log;

-SELECT start_time, user_host, query_time, lock_time, rows_sent, rows_examined, db, last_insert_id, insert_id, server_id, CONVERT(sql_text USING utf8), thread_id
+SELECT start_time, user_host, query_time, lock_time, rows_sent, rows_examined, db, last_insert_id, insert_id, server_id, CONVERT(sql_text USING utf8), thread_id FROM mysql.slow_log;

 CALL mysql.mnms_set_configuration('log_output', 'FILE');

-Restart instances
+Restart instance

 You can restart instances in an instance group.
+While restarting, endpoint access is unavailable and service interruption may occur.

 caution

-2. In the Instance group menu, select the MySQL instance group to restart.
+2. Select the instance group to restart.

-3. Go to the Instance menu.
+3. Go to the Instance tab.